-Over 450 million people all over the world are currently employed in the logistics industry but regrettably, they have never come to the public eye despite providing us with indispensable services.
+Over 450 million people all over the world are currently employed in the transportation and logistics industry but regrettably, they have never come to the public eye despite providing us with indispensable services.
 In fact, most of us are still unaware of the significant role of the frontline logistics workers who are putting their lives at risk to keep us stocked with our everyday essentials.
 However, ever since the pandemic the crucial role of the logistics workers is being recognized by our society and the services they are providing is being regarded as an ‘essential service’ all over the world because of their massive contribution in providing us with all the basic commodities and boosting the economy of their respective countries.

 They are rendering essential services

 Ever since the commencement of the pandemic, the logistics personnel are playing an important role in stabilizing the economy of the country while taking care of the fundamental needs of the global population.
 Even when most of the countries enforced strict lockdown measures to contain the spread of the virus, the logistics workers were working outdoors every day to ensure that we never run out of the indispensable items.
 Hospitals, groceries, pharmacies would not be running without their relentless support.
 This is why we need to remember how they helped us during these difficult times and we should continue to appreciate their contribution to society even once the pandemic gets over.